-Recognition should be given to the contribution of everyone participating in the work of the Community Council.
-Community Councils must comply with Equal Opportunities legislation and ensure that equality of opportunity be given to every participant to have their knowledge, opinion, skill, and experience taken into account.
-Community Councils therefore have both a duty and responsibility to ensure that they represent all within their community irrespective of race, disability, gender, age, sexual orientation, religion, and/or belief.
+Recognition should be given to the contribution of everyone participating in the work of the community council.
+Community councils must comply with Equal Opportunities legislation and should recognise and value diversity in their membership and in their communities, ensuring that equality of opportunity be given to every resident to have their knowledge, opinion, skill, and experience taken into account.